ArthurHeitmann/NierDocs/tools/NierAnimationTools/exportNotes.md

 	- Searchable: armature & its bones / all armature FCurves
 2. Sort by Bone ID?
 3. For each FCurve make a Record with interpolation data
-	- get bone index, property index, flag || DEFAULT_FLAG TODO
+	- get bone index, property index
 	- Determine interpolation type
 		- 1 Keyframe
 			- `0x0`